MiCode/Xiaomi_Kernel_OpenSource/Documentation/admin-guide/sysctl/kernel.rst

 bit 2  print timer info
-bit 3  print locks info if ``CONFIG_LOCKDEP`` is on bit 4  print ftrace buffer
+bit 3  print locks info if ``CONFIG_LOCKDEP`` is on bit 4  print ftrace buffer bit 5  print all printk messages in buffer
 =====  ============================================

 So for example to print tasks and memory info on panic, user can::